SenseNet/sncom-resources/_posts/2019-10-01-hacktoberfest-is-here.md

 ---

-Open source and community are key for us since the beginning of product development at Sense/Net.
-Our company is very committed to support the movement with helping developers expanding their skill set and make the community bigger and bigger, not just around sensenet, but globally.
+Open source and community are key for us since the beginning of product development.
+We are committed to support the movement with helping developers expanding their skill set and make the community bigger, not just around sensenet, but globally.

 ---